Ubisoft: Ubisoft Connect

 Ubisoft Connect, formerly Uplay, is a digital distribution, digital rights management, multiplayer and communications service for PC created by Ubisoft.
 First launched alongside Assassin's Creed II as a rewards program to earn points towards in-game content for completing achievements within Ubisoft, it expanded into a desktop client and storefront for Windows machine alongside other features.
 Ubisoft then separated the rewards program out as its Ubisoft Club program, integrated with Uplay.
-Ubisoft Connect was announced in October 2020 as a replacement for UPlay and its Ubisoft Club to launch on October 29, 2020 alongside Watch Dogs: Legion.
-Connect replaces UPlay and the Club's previous functions while adding support for cross-platform play and save progression for some games.
+Ubisoft Connect was announced in October 2020 as a replacement for UPlay and its Ubisoft Club to launch on 29 October 2020 alongside Watch Dogs: Legion.
+Connect replaces UPlay and the club's previous functions while adding support for cross-platform play and save progression for some games.
 It includes the same reward progression system that the Club offered to gain access to in-game content.
 Some games on the UPlay service will not be updated to support these reward features that they previously had under the Ubisoft Club; for those, Ubisoft will unlock all rewards for all players.

 Uplay/Ubisoft Connect serves to manage the digital rights for Ubisoft's games on Windows computers, which has led to criticism when it was first launched, as some games required always-on digital rights management, causing loss of save game data should players lose their Internet connection.
 The situation was aggravated after Ubisoft's servers were struck with denial of service attacks that made the Ubisoft games unplayable due to this DRM scheme.
 Ubisoft eventually abandoned the always-on DRM scheme and still require all Ubisoft games to perform a start-up check through Uplay/Ubisoft Connect servers when launched.

+Game engines

 Ubisoft Anvil

 Ubisoft Anvil, formerly named Scimitar, is a proprietary game engine developed wholly within Ubisoft Montreal in 2007 for the development of the first Assassin's Creed game and has since been expanded and used for most Assassin's Creed titles and other Ubisoft games, including Ghost Recon Wildlands, Ghost Recon Breakpoint and For Honor.

 Disrupt

 The Disrupt game engine was developed by Ubisoft Montreal and is used for the Watch Dogs games.
-The majority of the engine was built from scratch and uses a multithreaded renderer, running on fully deferred physically based rendering pipeline with some technological twists to allow for more advanced effects.
 Developer Ubisoft Montreal spent four years creating the engine.
-Parts of the engine was originally intended for another game in the Driver franchise.
+The majority of Disrupt was built from scratch and uses a multithreaded renderer, running on fully deferred physically based rendering pipeline with some technological twists to allow for more advanced effects.
+The engine also has a feature that allows players to connect and disconnect their game from others without causing major disruptions in the game environment or storyline progress.
+Its open world city management comes from AnvilNext while its vegetation and AI are from Dunia.
+Parts of the engine were originally intended for another game in the Driver franchise.